yeeberjeeber/STL-Benchmarking/README.md

 # Random Access Time

-We measured the time it takes to perform n = 10,000 random accesses in vector, deque, and list.
+We measured the time it takes to perform n = 10,000 random accesses in vector, deque, and list.<br/>
 Each access performed a trivial sum operation to prevent the compiler from optimizing the loop away.<br/>
 <img width="410" height="61" alt="image" src="https://github.com/user-attachments/assets/28255380-6099-48b1-8779-a49e7b768b1a" /><br/>
 <br/>
 As we can see from the picture above, the list is clearly inefficient when it comes to accessing random indexes, as it is built for searching in sequence (forward -> backwards or vice versa).<br/>